CrayLabs/SmartSim/doc/installation_instructions/platform/pml-scylla.rst

     The first workaround is needed because for some reason the autodetection of CUDA architectures is not consistent internally with one of PyTorch's dependencies.
-This seems to be unique to this machine as we do not see this on other platforms
+This seems to be unique to this machine as we do not see this on other platforms.

     The second workaround is needed because PyTorch 2.3 (and possibly 2.2) will attempt to load the version of cuDNN that is in the LD_LIBRARY_PATH instead of the version shipped with PyTorch itself.
-This results in unfound symbols
+This results in unfound symbols.

 **Step 5:** Check that SmartSim has been installed and built correctly: